Quantum metrology in the presence of correlated noise via Markovian embedding: Introduction

 Recently, this approach has been reconciled with the Iterative see-saw (ISS) QFI optimization algorithm \cite{Macieszczak2013, Toth2018} and the tensor-network framework \cite{Kurdzialek_2024}.
 The inherent tensor network structure of this approach allows one to construct efficient numerical optimization protocols for large number of quantum controls and hence, optimize performance over long sensing times.
 While, the authors applied this techniques to analyze metrological models involving a simple correlated-dephasing noise, this was more of an illustration of the techniques, as the model did not represent a physically-relevant noise that might be encountered in real-life applications.
 Moreover, the character of correlations was purely classical and could not be interpreted as the representation of some truly quantum non-Markovian dynamics.

 In this paper, we show a way to apply the tools developed in \cite{Kurdzialek_2024, kurdzialek-2025universalboundsquantummetrology} to analyze quantum metrological scenarios involving physically-relevant and inherently quantum correlated noise models.
 Our method is based on a particular technique of Markovian embedding.
 We start with the dynamics of a general open quantum system linearly coupled to a bosonic bath, where the parameter to be estimated is encoded in the Hamiltonian of the system.
 In general, the reduced dynamics of the open system \cite{breuer02} is highly non-Markovian and in most cases an exact solution does not exist as it involves dealing with infinite number of degrees of freedom.
 Consequently, any metrological task that involves the reduced system dynamics, is not possible unless some standard approximations are to made to be within the Markovian regime.
 This potential difficulty can somehow be circumvented using the fact that the system dynamics is fully determined by the bath correlation function (assuming a Gaussian initial state of the bath), which allows one to effectively describe the system dynamics through the Markovian dynamics of an enlarged system.
 In this formalism, the original environment $B$ is replaced by a finite number of virtual modes $M$ (called pseudomodes) \cite{Garraway1997, Dalton2001, Tamascelli2018, Pleasance2020, Lambert2019, pleasance2021pseudomode}, which together with the system forms the enlarged system following a Lindblad master equation, such that the reduced dynamics of the system density matrix is identical to the original dynamics, see Fig. \ref{fig:intro}.
 This method may also be extended to include fermionic bath \cite{Chen_2019}, but in this paper we only focus on bosonic bath.
+The advantage of this formalism is that, now we have a master equation for the dynamics where the infinite bath has been effectively replaced by a finite number of degrees of freedom (number depends on the bath correlation function).
+This allows one to deal the quantum correlated noise in a less resource intensive and apply the quantum comb formalism both for QFI optimization and derivation of fundamental bounds.
+We can also study how the presence of noise correlation between different steps of a protocol affects the achievable QFI, by comparing the results with the \textit{fresh-environment} simplified approach, we have mentioned above.